 2. Maintain Vulnerability Management

 The complexity of the threat vector, contemporary networks, and other factors demand automation and cutting-edge technologies in the vulnerability management process to eliminate the risk of human error.
-The right file integrity monitoring solution can elevate your efforts from scanning to total management of risks.
+The right file integrity monitoring solution can elevate your efforts from discrete scanning to total management of risks.

 3. Prevent Unauthorized Access